Anshumaan-Chauhan02/VST/README.md

 </h2>

 <h4 align='center'> Project Description </h4>
-Massive Large Language Models such as GPT2, GPT3, PaLM and Llama are rated highly on the task of text generation, however when we explore story generation - the task of generating synthetic coherent and fluent story , then these models often suffer from the problems such as inconsistency, adding new facts such as characters and plot out of nowhere, and moving away from the storyline.
-To overcome these facts, we are proposing a framework called Visual Story Telling, which comprises of a text generation model and Stable Diffusion Model.
-Text Generation model is fine tuned on a custom created dataset for the task of content conditioned story generation which is inspired from Plan based/ Hierarchical Story Generation methodology.
-We proposed a dataset called Plot Summary Dataset which contains information such as Title, Plot, Characters, Inter-Character Relations and Genre, which are used to condition the output of DistilGPT and T5.
-This generated story is then utilized by Stable Diffusion models for the task of visual conversion in a sentence by sentence format.
+Massive Large Language Models such as GPT2, GPT3, PaLM, and Llama are rated highly on the task of text generation, however when we explore story generation - the task of generating synthetic coherent and fluent story, then these models often suffer from the problems such as inconsistency, adding new facts such as characters and plot out of nowhere, and moving away from the storyline.
+To overcome these facts, we are proposing a framework called Visual Story Telling, which comprises a text generation model and Stable Diffusion Model.
+Text Generation model is fine-tuned on a custom-created dataset for the task of content-conditioned story generation which is inspired by Plan based/ Hierarchical Story Generation methodology.
+We proposed a dataset called Plot Summary Dataset which contains information such as Title, Plot, Characters, Inter-Character Relations, and Genre, which are used to condition the output of DistilGPT and T5.
+This generated story is then utilized by Stable Diffusion models for the task of visual conversion in a sentence-by-sentence format.
 <br>

 ### Inference
-1) T5 model suffers from huge amount of repetition as compared to DistilGPT model
+1) T5 model suffers from a huge amount of repetition as compared to the DistilGPT model
 2) Even though we trained the models for a decent amount of epochs, they still tend to generate new characters that are not provided in the input
-3) Although PEFT methods speeds up the process of Finetuning by ~15%, but they also do affect the perfomance of the model on the downstream task
+3) Although PEFT methods speed up the process of Finetuning by ~15%, they also do affect the performance of the model on the downstream task
-4) Stable Diffusion models and several other Text consitioned Image Synthesis models are incapable of performing Scene Transition
+4) Stable Diffusion models and several other Text conditioned Image Synthesis models are incapable of performing Scene Transition

 ### Technical Skills
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)